Elb city Hamburg

 Street Art and alternative art

-Hamburg is a real paradise for lovers of Street Art.
-An exploration tour through the Alternative Schanzenviertel will present some of the city's best street works of art.
-Here you will find Murals and graffiti of local and international artists.
+For Street Art enthusiasts, Hamburg is a true paradise.
+An exploration tour through the alternative Schanzenviertel district will present you with some of the city's best street art.
+Here, you'll find murals and graffiti by local and international artists.

 The unknown person emerging from the stencil graffiti by an unknown artist at the Hamburg Kunsthalle could almost serve as a symbol of the past Corona pandemic: „Put on a mask, go out, and start exploring!“.